neumaennl/blerf/packages/blerf/README.md

 Installs dependencies, executes any build steps and creates a tarball for each directory under ./packages containing a package.json.

 Dependencies are skipped if there are no changes.
 Regular dependencies are checked if the installed version matches the declared semver range.
-Project dependencies are checked if the tarball timestamp if newer than the installed module directory.
+Project dependencies are checked if the tarball timestamp is newer than the installed module directory.
 If the tarball has changed, the project is removed from node_modules and package-lock before reinstalling.
 Uses `npm install` under the hood.

 Build steps are specified in package.json.
 Build steps are skipped if there are no changes in the filesystem based on the glob patterns in `srcPath` and `outPath`.
 The code in `script` is spawned similar to npm scripts, where the PATH environment variable is modified to include node_modules/.bin.